sparktacusdemo/terraform_demo/README.md

 <br>

 as we have 3 zones in our vpc; in total we need to configure 1 vpc, 6 subnets,6 route tables, 3 NAT gateway (+ 3 elastic ip addresses), 1 internet gateway, it would be better/'smart' to use the automated method.
-Lets use Terraform, to create the whole infrastructure.<br>
+Lets use Terraform, to create the whole infrastructure, as code.<br>

 ![alt text](https://github.com/sparktacusdemo/terraform_demo/blob/main/thumb_.png)
 <br><br>